-The Company had 164 available-for-sale debt securities in unrealized loss positions at December 31, 2023.
+The Company had 161 debt securities in unrealized loss positions at December 31, 2022.
 The securities have depreciated approximately 14% from the Company's amortized cost basis.
 These securities are primarily issued by U.S. government agencies and U.S. GSE.
-The unrealized losses are considered to result from changes in market interest rates subsequent to purchase and not from downgrades in the creditworthiness of the issuers.
+The unrealized losses are considered to result from changes in interest rates and not from downgrades in the creditworthiness of the issuers.
 In analyzing an issuer's financial condition, management considers whether the securities are issued by the federal government or its agencies, whether downgrades by bond rating agencies have occurred, and the results of reviews of the issuer's financial condition.
 The Company does not intend to sell these securities nor is it more likely than not that it will be required to sell these securities prior to recovery.
-The Company estimated no allowance for credit losses for its investment securities classified as available-for-sale debt securities at December 31, 2023.
+No declines are deemed to be other-than-temporary.